New York Small Game License: What License do You Need to Hunt Small Game in New York?

 Where Can You Hunt Small Game in New York?

 Small game hunting opportunities abound across New York on both public and private lands.
-The state’s extensive network of Wildlife Management Areas (WMAs) offers accessible locations for hunting small game species.
+The state’s extensive network of Wildlife Management Areas (WMAs) and Multiple Use Areas (MUAs) offers accessible locations for hunting small game species.

 Public lands managed by the New York DEC provide designated hunting zones with maps and regulations available online.
 These areas are popular for hunting squirrels, rabbits, and other small game.